 The Occupational Safety and Health Administration (OSHA) governs their use for protecting workers.
 The United States Food and Drug Administration (FDA) regulates their use in healthcare settings.
 The Centers for Disease Control and Prevention (CDC) provide guidelines for their use in healthcare and other occupations.
 The National Institute for Occupational Safety and Health (NIOSH), a division of the CDC, approves specific models and manufacturers.
 NIOSH and independent testing laboratories are responsible for evaluating N95s for performance.
 They test for:

 - Particulate filtration efficiency.

 - Bacterial filtration efficiency.

 Surgical N95 masks have a different classification from industrial N95s, and it only recently became legal for hospitals to use industrial N95 masks.
-Besides viruses, bacteria and mold spores, N95s filter out hazardous dust like silica and dangerous fumes.
+Besides weeding out viruses, bacteria and mold spores, via a mold mask, N95s filter out hazardous dust like silica and dangerous fumes.
 As a result, they’re used in many industries, including: